Bill Drummond: Background

-William Ernest Drummond was born in Butterworth, South Africa, where his father was a minister for the Church of Scotland.
-His family moved back to Scotland when he was 18 months old, and his early years were spent in the town of Newton Stewart.
-He moved to Corby, Northamptonshire at the age of 11.
-It was here that he first became involved in performing as a musician, initially working with school friends such as Gary Carson and Chris Ward.
 He attended the University of Northampton and the Art and Design Academy from 1970 to 1973.
 He later decided that "art should use everything, be everywhere" and that, as an artist, he would "use whatever medium is to hand".
 He spent two years working as a milkman, gardener, steel worker, nursing assistant, theatre carpenter, and scene painter.
 Drummond also worked on a trawler.